getodk/central-backend/docs/api.md

 By default, any XLSForm conversion Warnings will fail this request and return the warnings rather than use the converted XML to create a form.
 To override this behaviour, provide a querystring flag `?ignoreWarnings=true`.
 Conversion Errors will always fail this request.

 The API will currently check the XML's structure in order to extract the information we need about it, but ODK Central does _not_ run comprehensive validation on the full contents of the XML to ensure compliance with the ODK specification.
 Future versions will likely do this, but in the meantime you will have to use a tool like [ODK Validate](https://getodk.org/use/validate/) to be sure your Forms are correct.

+You will get following workflow warnings while creating a new form or uploading a new version of an existing form:

+- Structural Change: Returned when the uploaded definition of the form removes, renames or moves a field to a different group/repeat.
+[Learn more](https://docs.getodk.org/central-forms/#central-forms-updates)
+- Deleted Form: Returned when there is a form with the same ID in the Trash.
+[Learn more](https://docs.getodk.org/central-forms/#deleting-a-form)

 ### Creating Datasets with Forms